Deadly protests land a blow to Indian resources magnate Agarwal's ambitions

 The rejection forced the company to not only import expensive bauxite for an aluminum plant in the same state but to also delay its expansion.

-Reporting by Krishna N. Das; Edited by Martin Howell
+Reporting by Krishna N. Das and Promit Mukherjee; Additional reporting by Sudarshan Varadhan in Thoothukudi; Edited by Martin Howell